How I build links for your business.

 Pricing & Terms

 Especially with big brand sites, it can take some time for a link to go live.
 They usually have an editorial schedule that is set a month in advance.
-But on average, the number of live links will be at least 10 per month.
+The first period for hitting 10 links might also run between 4 to 6 weeks, due to set-up and tweaking the process.
+But on average, the number of live links will be 10 per month.

-Payment is done upfront, by bank transfer.
+Payment is done upfront.
 The next invoice is sent before the end of the month.

 Ideally, I reach out based on high-quality, informational content on your site.
 If you don’t have any linkable assets, I can help with content ideation.